ansible/ansible/docs/docsite/rst/user_guide/vault.rst

 Securing your editor
 ````````````````````

-As noted above, the vault system relies on your configured ``$EDITOR`` which can be a source of disclosures, most editors have conviniences to prevent loss of data, but this normaly relies
+As noted above, the vault system relies on your configured ``$EDITOR`` which can be a source of disclosures.
+Most editors have ways to prevent loss of data, but these normally rely
 on extra plain text files that can have a clear text copy of your secrets.
 To prevent this you should consult your editor's manual to ensure you configure it to avoid disclosing secure data.